Path-based Algebraic Foundations of Graph Query Languages: Introduction

+Finding and returning paths is a fundamental part of every graph query language as witnessed by the rich set of features for manipulating paths in the SQL/PGQ and GQL standard.
+However, while the ISO standards do prescribe mechanisms for path manipulation, current engines are severely lagging in their implementation.
+Indeed, to the best of our knowledge, there is currently no engine that fully supports path features prescribed by the two standards and most solutions deploy their own semantic of syntactic specification of what is allowed in terms of path queries~\cite{Farias2023ARXIV}.
+We believe that one reason for this is the lack of a common algebra that allows expressing the multitude of path query features required by graph engines and prescribed by the SQL/PGQ and GQL standards.

-In this paper, we lay the foundations of a path-based algebraic framework for evaluating path queries.
+Therefore, in this paper we lay the foundations of a path-based algebraic framework for evaluating path queries.
 Our effort is relevant from both a theoretical viewpoint and a system perspective.
 Indeed, a standard graph query algebra is missing while being a core component of the next-generation graph ecosystems and their user cases \cite{SakrBVIAAAABBDV21}.
-Our framework is \emph{expressive} as it encompasses all the current concrete query languages while going beyond the features introduced in the current versions of the standards and precisely formalizing their semantics.
+Our framework is \emph{expressive} as it encompasses the fundamental path features of current graph query languages and the ISO standards while precisely formalizing their semantics.
 It also offers \emph{query composability}, allowing to specify algebraic expressions that can be arbitrarily nested and returns paths that are consumed by other queries.
 It also exhibits \emph{strict adherence} to the standard graph query languages in terms of the covered query operators and the different variants of the query semantics it can support.

-As such, our proposal provides a formal algebraic framework to encode query operators, and goes beyond the current specifications of GQL and SQL/PGQ.
-Indeed, the formalization of the path-based algebra anticipates the future versions of the standard query languages.
-It also embodies a blueprint for the correct implementation of graph queries of different expressiveness across systems, since it directly compiles into logical plans for executing graph queries, paving the way to the final adoption of the graph query language standards themselves.
+It also embodies a blueprint for the \emph{algebra-based implementation} of graph queries across systems, since it directly compiles into logical plans for executing graph queries, paving the way to the final adoption of the graph query language standards themselves.
+Additionally, our formalization of the path-based algebra \emph{anticipates} the future versions of the query language standards, expressing several natural properties outside of their current scope.

 To illustrate the expressiveness of our path-based algebraic framework, we introduce an example in the following.

 \paragraph{Path algebra by example} Consider the property graph shown in Figure \ref{fig:exampleGraph}, which is a snippet of the LDBC Social Network Benchmark graph \cite{SzarnyasWSSBWZB22}, a popular benchmark for property graph databases.
 The graph relates Persons and Messages, connected through relationships Knows, Likes and Has\_Creator.
 An essential characteristic of this graph is the capability to employ recursion, due to the presence of cycles.
 One can observe a double cycle in Figure \ref{fig:exampleGraph}, with an inner cycle involving $Knows$ edges and an outer cycle traversing the concatenation of edges labeled as $Likes$ and $Has\_creator$.